MCP-Security-Research/pysealer/DEVELOPMENT.md

 - use vurze to automatically add decorators as a vs code extension + vurze as a pre-commmit hook for checking whether decorators are valid?
 - use git api to track diffs?
-- clean up and standardize output for multifile
-- add tests for multi file

 ---